francolautaro2/francolautaro2/README.md

 - 💻 **Software Developer** with a strong knowledge in coding and software engineering.
 - ⌨ **Proficient in:** Golang, Python, and C++.
-- 🧠 **Expertise in:** Microservices, Docker, AWS, REST APIs, MySQL, and MongoDB.
+- 🧠 **Expertise in:** Data Engineering, Docker, AWS, REST APIs, MySQL, and MongoDB.
 - 🎓 **Education:** Currently pursuing a degree in **Computer Engineering**.

 ### Contact